dreyman91/LEGO-Sets-Challenge-PBi/README.md

 **Approach.**

- 1. Import
+ 1. Import.
     LegoSets Data provided by Maven Analytics, was imported to Power Bi and transformed to enable Data cleaning in Power Query.

- 2. Data Cleaning
+ 2. Data Cleaning.
     The data set was explored using power query and, advanced cleaning such as filtering, sorting and new queries and columns were added.

- 3. Visualization with Power BI
+ 3. Visualization with Power BI.
- 4.
     a.
 The Cleaned was applied and saved.

     b.
 A first page detailing the sales and revenue projections by age, Decade, themes, category were visualized.
 Also, the top 5 Theme and SubTheme, the top item by category and Projected revenue including the image were viaualized.